On NordLocker file encryption

 First off, let us introduce you to a locker.
 A locker is an encrypted folder that holds your secrets.
 Everything you add to it is secured with encryption.
 You simply drag and drop a file to your locker folder and… magic: the file is encrypted automatically.
 What happens in the background?

-As imposed by GoCryptFS, a locker key is needed to lock and unlock a locker (what a mouthful!).
+As imposed by the filesystems used, a locker key is needed to lock and unlock a locker (what a mouthful!).
 How do we get this key?
 When creating a locker, we generate a random 256-bit key with Libsodium.
-Then we encrypt the locker key with XSalsa20-Poly1305 MAC using your secret key – the one that is assigned to you when you first set up your account.
+Then we encrypt the locker key with XSalsa20-Poly1305 MAC using your secret key – the one assigned to you when you first set up your account.

 Now that we have the locker key secured, we can encrypt the file.
 To do so, we use well-known cryptographic primitives: AES-GCM for file content encryption and EME wide-block encryption for filename encryption.